On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: Introduction

 and the metric $\left(C_1\pi_1^*g_1+C_2\pi_2^* g_2\right)$ is not constantly proportional to $g$ if $C_1\neq C_2$, i.e., the metric $g$ is not affinely rigid.
 In 1923 L. P. Eisenhart proved that locally the converse is true, i.e., the following theorem holds

-\begin{theorem} [\cite{Eisenhart1923}] If a Riemannian metric $g$ is not affinely rigid near a point $q_0$, i.e., admits a locally affinely equivalent non-constantly proportional Riemannian metric in a neighborhood of a point $q_0$, then the metric $g$ is the direct product of two Riemannian metrics in a neighborhood of $q_0$. \end{theorem} This theorem is closely related to (and actually is a local version of) the De Rham decomposition theorem (\cite{deRham1952}) on the direct product structure of a simply connected complete Riemannian manifolds in terms of the decomposition of the tangent bundle with respect to the action of holonomy group, as once $g_1 \stackrel{a}\sim g_2$ and they are not constantly proportional, then the eigenspaces of the transition operators between these metrics (see \eqref{transition_op_eq} below for the definition of the transition operator) form such a decomposition of the tangent bundle.
+\begin{theorem} [\cite{Eisenhart1923}] If a Riemannian metric $g$ is not affinely rigid near a point $q_0$, i.e., admits a locally affinely equivalent non-constantly proportional Riemannian metric in a neighborhood of a point $q_0$, then the metric $g$ is the direct product of two Riemannian metrics in a neighborhood of $q_0$. \end{theorem} This theorem is closely related to (and actually is a local version of) the De Rham decomposition theorem (\cite{deRham1952}) on the direct product structure of a simply connected complete Riemannian manifolds in terms of the decomposition of the tangent bundle into invariant subbundles with respect to the action of the holonomy group.
+Indeed, if $g_1 \stackrel{a}\sim g_2$ and these metrics are not constantly proportional, then the eigenspaces of the transition operators between these metrics (see \eqref{transition_op_eq} below for the definition of the transition operator) form such a decomposition of the tangent bundle with respect to the action of the holonomy group of both $g_1$ and $g_2$ (recall that they have the same Levi-Civita connection).